euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Example: Using Tkinter from Java
 -------------------------------------------

-In [JyNI_ESCP13]_ we demonstrated a minimalistic Tkinter example-program that used the original Tkinter binary bundeled with CPython.
+In [JyNI_ESCP13]_ we demonstrated a minimalistic Tkinter example program that used the original Tkinter binary bundeled with CPython.
 Here we demonstrate how the same functionality can be achieved from Java-code.
 This confirms the usability of Python-libraries from Java via Jython and JyNI.
 While the main magic happens in Jython, it is not completely self-evident that this